nbeliy/eegBidsCreator/README.md

 **TEST** **TEST** **TEST**

-So I need maindeuvre for extensive testing on existing data.
+So I need main d'oeuvre for extensive testing on existing data.
 You can run the script on your embla data, and verify that the retrieved information is correct and it is correctly formatted.

 If there some crash or an infinite loop, please run the script with `--log DEBUG --logfile <your task name>.log` options and send me the resulting file, and if possible the embla files.

-Other corrections/suggestions/spell corections can be reported as issues on gitlab.
+Other corrections/suggestions/spell corrections can be reported as issues on gitlab.

 ## Future plans